 Ukraine ‘destroys elite Russian unit’ in drone strike on Black Sea oil rig

-The Black Sea oil rig was one of four that have been occupied by Russian forces for a decade
+The Black Sea oil rig is one of four that have been occupied by Russian forces for a decade

-Ukraine’s navy has it has struck an “elite” Russian special unit located on a Black Sea oil rig.
+Ukraine’s navy says it has struck an “elite” Russian special unit located on a Black Sea oil rig.

 An anti-tank missile crew was killed in the strike and reconnaissance equipment was destroyed at the Syvash drilling rig, near Russian-occupied Crimea, the naval forces said in a Telegram post.